opnsense/docs/source/development/how-tos/kernel_debugging.rst

       db> c (continue)

-The go to the build machine, make sure gdb is installed (:code:`pkg install gdb`) and go to the directory where the debug symbols are and start a session, ask a backtrace :code:`bt` and continue normal operation :code:`c`:
+Then go to the build machine, make sure gdb is installed (:code:`pkg install gdb`) and go to the directory where the debug symbols are and start a session, ask a backtrace :code:`bt` and continue normal operation :code:`c`:

 .. code-block: sh: